Oregon Spring Salmon

-Spring salmon are some of the most highly sought after fish we have in the Pacific Northwest.
+Oregon Spring salmon are some of the most highly sought after fish we have in the Oregon Rivers.
 What makes spring salmon so prized is their flavor.
-They are packed full of Omega-3 fatty acids, and it’s this fat that makes them so delicious to eat.
+They are packed full of Omega-3 fatty acids, and it’s this fat that makes this particular salmon so delicious to eat.

 Columbia River Spring Salmon Fishing

 The Oregon Columbia River Spring Salmon season starts each year around the last week of March.
 It normally lasts through the first week of April, and some years into the second week of April depending on river conditions and run size.
 I fish the Columbia River from below Bonneville Dam all the way to the Longview area.
 I tend to stay near the St. Helens area to spring salmon fish, but where ever the best fishing is happening is where I will travel.

 For this fishery, I primarily troll herring with flashers but depending on the year and water conditions I will use other methods.
 These fish range in size from 8-15lbs, but it’s not uncommon for Columbia River fishing guides to catch fish in the 20lb range.

 Willamette River Spring Salmon Fishing